 The AFT: Final Things to Know Before You Go

 - If you have to travel any distance home after your hike on the AFT and you’re visiting during the summer months, head back to the beach at Black Moshanon State Park.
-There is a bath house with showers by the beach where you can shower and change clothes before traveling.
+There is a bath house by the beach where you can shower and change clothes before traveling.

 Should You Plan A Trip on the Allegheny Front Trail?